OpenGLT: A Comprehensive Benchmark of Graph Neural Networks for Graph-Level Tasks: Benchmark Design

 \subsubsection{Efficiency Metric}

-We evaluate the efficiency of models on both graph classification and regression tasks based on the \textbf{training time (s), inference time (s)}, \textbf{memory usage (MB)} in training and inference phrases.
+We evaluate the efficiency of models on both graph classification and regression tasks based on the \textbf{training time (s), inference time (s)}, \textbf{memory usage (MB)} in training and inference phases.